Any Number The Power Of Zero

 Simplifying Complex Equations

 When working with complex equations, remember that any non-zero term raised to the power of zero simplifies to 1.
 This can significantly reduce the complexity of the equation and make it easier to solve.
-For example, if you have an equation that includes the term (x² + 1)⁰, you can immediately replace it with 1, regardless of the value of x.
+As an example, if you have an equation that includes the term (x² + 1)⁰, you can immediately replace it with 1, regardless of the value of x.

 Avoiding Common Mistakes